1. After coloring, wait 72 hours before shampooing hair.

 For fashion color, rich colors such as reds and coppers, and light blondes and greys.
 It is also advisable to use a shampoo that enriches the color once a week that goes along with your regular shampoo.

-Product Suggestion: JOICO for reds and brunettes, SCHWARZKOPF for blondes, and BES for ultra blondes and greys
+Product Suggestion: JOICO for reds and brunettes, SCHWARZKOPF and FANOLA for blondes, and KEVIN MURPHY.

 3. Wash less often and turn down water temperature when shampooing.